-The same problem is present even in universities in Arab countries, which to this day still lack computers, internet and projectors in classrooms.
+The same problem is present even in universities in Arab countries, which to this day still lack computers, internet, and projectors in classrooms.
 Very few universities have introduced digital literature into their curricula.
-The first academic project in this field began at Mohammed V University in 2007, ie., 20 years after the first appearance of digital literature in Morocco.
+The first academic project in this field began at Mohammed V University in 2007, that is, 20 years after the first appearance of digital literature in Morocco.

 The first challenge is to bring curricula and teaching methods up to the standards of the 21st century in schools, rather than universities.
-Arab countries will be unable to produce and develop indigenous digital Arabic literature without first producing a generation that is digitally aware, fluent and proficient, that can navigate and immerse itself in the digital world, that turns to the digital world to learn, and from there begins to innovate.
+Arab countries will be unable to produce and develop indigenous digital Arabic literature without first producing a generation that is digitally aware, fluent, and proficient; that can navigate and immerse itself in the digital world; that turns to the digital world to learn; and, from there, begins to innovate.
 However, this requires enormous economic resources, and Arab countries must consider carefully how to acquire these resources through strategic planning.
 They could form cooperative agreements with other countries to advance Arab teaching and learning.
-Economically powerful Arab countries could support poorer Arab countries in order to develop the necessary infrastructure and provide schools and universities with the technological resources they need, and cooperate between themselves to implement alternative curricula in preparation for transiting towards digitized education in order to reduce the gap between them and the rest of the world.
+Economically powerful Arab countries could support poorer Arab countries in order to develop the necessary infrastructure and provide schools and universities with the technological resources they need, cooperating amongst themselves to implement alternative curricula in preparation for transiting towards digitized education in order to reduce the gap between them and the rest of the world.

 Technological factors

-If the new generation lacks the skills of digital literacy, the older generation of writers and literary figures suffers even more from what is known as “digital illiteracy”, or the complete lack of the skills required to work with computers and computer software (known as “computer literacy”).
+If the new generation lacks the skills of digital literacy, the older generation of writers and literary figures suffers even more from what is known as “digital illiteracy,” that is, the complete lack of the skills required to work with computers and computer software (known as “computer literacy”).
 Unfortunately, many Arab writers do not have even have basic computer skills, which accounts for much of the backwardness in the field of digital literature, a form of literature that requires skills beyond writing with pen and paper.

-Moroccan literary critic Muḥammad Aslīm argues that the widespread existence of this form of illiteracy in the Arab world means that digital literature will remain a distant dream for the time being, and that it will take a long time for Arab writers to reach the stage where they can think about setting aside paper literature and move towards digital literature instead.
+Moroccan literary critic Muḥammad Aslīm argues that the widespread existence of this form of illiteracy in the Arab world means that digital literature will remain a distant dream for the time being and that it will take a long time for Arab writers to reach the stage where they can think about setting aside paper literature and move towards digital literature instead.

 Writing digital literature depends on extensive computer skills that most Arab writers lack, which has had an impact on the nature of the texts produced.
-Most of those who have attempted it used basic techniques such as hypertext, multimedia and simple flash applications.
+Most of those who have attempted it used basic techniques such as hypertext, multimedia, and simple flash applications.
 In contrast, techniques used by Western authors are more complex and varied.

 Katherine Hayles has written at length about the techniques used by Western writers in their digital literary work, which she has divided into two periods:

-1. The classical period, which covers works that appeared in the 80s and the early 90s, using basic techniques such as sound, links, graphics, animation, colors and Machintosh’s Hypercard.
+1. The classical period, which covers works that appeared in the 80s and the early 90s, using basic techniques such as sound, links, graphics, animation, colors, and Macintosh’s Hypercard.
 Examples include Michael Joyce’s “afternoon, a story” and other such works referred to collectively as “storyspace school.”

 2. The contemporary or postmodern period, which includes works that appeared after 1995 and that employ complex techniques resulting from increasingly developed computer programs and the internet.

 The variety of techniques used in the West to produce numerous types of literature led to a variety of new forms of literary production, such as several types of hypertext fiction.
-Hayles states that:
+Hayles states:

-“(..) hypertext fictions also mutated into a range of hybrid forms, … David Ciccoricco introduces the useful term ‘network fiction,’ defining it as digital fiction that ‘makes use of hypertext technology in order to create emergent and recombinatory narratives’.”
+(…) hypertext fictions also mutated into a range of hybrid forms, … David Ciccoricco introduces the useful term “network fiction,” defining it as digital fiction that “makes use of hypertext technology in order to create emergent and re-combinatory narratives.”